lavanya23-8/Autism-Detection-Using-Machine-Learning/README.md

 ## Project Description

-This project uses machine learning techniques to detect Autism Spectrum Disorder (ASD) traits in toddlers based on behavioral screening data.
+This project uses machine learning techniques to detect Autism Spectrum Disorder (ASD) traits in toddlers based on behavioral screening data

 The model analyzes several behavioral attributes and predicts whether a child may show signs of autism.